geoff-lew/numeric-toolkit/README.md

 ### Reference your existing Numeric configuration

 Skills work best when pointed at the specific workspaces, reports, and tasks you've already set up in Numeric — rather than describing things from scratch each time.
-Claude can look these up via the MCP, but you can also be explicit to get faster, more precise results.
+Claude can look these up via the MCP, but being explicit gets faster, more precise results.

 For example:
 - *"Run the close pulse for the **US Entity** workspace"*
-- *"Pull the **CFO Monthly P&L** report for March"*
+- *"Pull the task called **Export CFO Monthly Report** assigned to me and process it"*
-- *"Process all checklist tasks tagged **Accruals** in the current period"*
+- *"Process all outstanding JE tasks in the current period"*
+- *"What tasks are due in the next 2 days?"*

 You can bake these specifics directly into a skill or task description so they're applied automatically on every run — no need to specify them each time.